-Cars turning left and right at an intersection must normally use the left or right turning lane respectively.
-However buses and other long vehicles displaying a “Do not overtake turning vehicle” sign can turn left or right from the lane adjacent to the turning lane, or use both lanes if necessary, to make the turn safely.
-Drivers must not drive past or overtake to the left (or right) of a vehicle displaying this sign when it’s indicating to make the turn, so it’s usually best to hang back a bit and let them proceed first.
+- Drivers mustn’t drive past or overtake to the left (or right) of a vehicle displaying this sign when it’s indicating to make the turn, so it’s usually best to hang back a bit and let them proceed first.

-The Road Rules also identify that when driving in the left lane or in a left line of traffic in a built-up area, a driver must give way to a bus displaying a “Give way to buses” sign when it is stopped or moving slowly, and indicating to rejoin the traffic stream from the left.
+- When driving in the left lane or in a left line of traffic in a built-up area, drivers must give way to a bus displaying a ‘Give way to busses’ sign when it is stopped, moving slowly, an indication to join the traffic stream from the left.

 For more information see the Victorian Road Safety Road Rules 2009 Rule 77.